pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 ### Database

-We use the default MariaDB package shipped with Debian Buster:
+We use the default MariaDB package shipped with Debian Bullseye:

 ```sh
 # Install the server from the default repository